San Pedro de Atacama is the best access point to Atacama Desert, one of the most unique places on earth.

 Visit another salar

-For a lesser-known place to visit from San Pedro de Atacama, you may want to opt for the Salar de Tara.
-This is one of the things to do in the Atacama desert for which you are better off taking a guided tour because – much like in Uyuni – there are no roads or tracks and you really need to know where you are going!
+One of the lesser known places to visit in San Pedro de Atacama is the Salar de Tara.
+This is one of the things to do in San Pedro de Atacama desert for which – once again – you are better off taking a guided tour because – much like in Uyuni – there are no roads or tracks and there are high chances of getting lost if you don’t know where to go.

 Another beautiful salar in the Atacama Desert is the Salar de Talar.
 You can go there on a day trip that also takes you to Las Piedras Rojas (the Red Rocks).
 This tour here comes highly recommended.